“5. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Worldwide Leadership Training Meeting: The Patriarch

 Patriarchs who move to another stake.

 A patriarch must be a worthy Melchizedek Priesthood holder.
 He should be mature in his understanding of the gospel and sensitive to the Spirit.
 He should have received his own patriarchal blessing.
 Normally he should be age 55 or older.
-He must be married.
+He must be married when he is called.